Gaa Paa: Establishment

 In 1903, Julius A. Wayland, publisher of the national weekly Appeal to Reason, decided to launch a Norwegian-language socialist newspaper from his base of operations at Girard, Kansas, a small town located in the southeastern part of the state.
 Wayland's paper made the small farming community into a “Mecca for Socialism” according to one author.
 Wayland realized that many Scandinavian immigrants were disposed to join the socialist movement and he wanted to recruit them to the socialist cause.

 Wayland invited the married socialist activists Emil Lauritz Mengshoel and Helle Crøger Mengshoel to relocate to Kansas to edit this new publication.
 Emil Mengshoel had had experience with several papers at this point, and as a committed socialist, he was happy to leave his position at the conservative Republikaneran, based in Iowa.
 The plan was for the new paper to share the costs of publishing with Appeal to Reason.

 Wayland had met Emil Mengshoel — the editor of the radical Minnesota Populist newspaper Nye Normanden (New Norseman) — though his prior contributions to the Appeal to Reason, making him a logical choice for the editorial desk.
-Helle Crøger Mengshoel was a formidable activist in her own right, having worked previously as a trade union organizer in Christiana, Norway (today's Oslo).
+Helle Crøger Mengshoel was a formidable activist in her own right, having worked previously as a trade union organizer in Christiania, Norway (today's Oslo).
 She was friends with many prominent Norwegian socialists and some of her letters are available through the archives of the Norwegian-American Historical Society.
 The couple assented to Wayland's request, moved to Kansas, and on November 29, 1903, the first issue of Gaa Paa (Forward) rolled from the Appeal's presses.

 Burdened by other tasks, Wayland soon decided to step down from his direct role as publisher of Gaa Paa, instead subsidizing publication of the paper through direct donations.
 The paper continued to be edited by the Mengshoels, joined by Helle Mengshoel's son, Andrew Olaf Devold, to make an editorial board of three.
 Throughout its history Gaa Paa would remain, in the words of historian Odd S. Lovoll, "basically a family venture".

 In the fall of 1904, the paper was moved to Minneapolis, closer to its primary readership in the Norwegian immigrant communities of the Upper Midwest, where it would remain for the next two decades.
 The move was completed during the second half of October 1904, with offices established at 1910 East Franklin Avenue in Minneapolis, in the heart of the Scandinavian enclave in the Twin Cities.
 There, the paper was close to advertisers and could form mutually beneficial relationships with socialist organizations.